gabrielcor/node-redescape-EscapeRoomSupplier/Flows/UPC Keypad Emulator/readme.md

 # Keypad Emulator

 This flow is a keypad emulator with buttons from 1 to 9, Clear, and Evaluate.
-Below the keypad, there is a text input that informs whether the user entered the password correctly after clicking the evaluate button
+Below the keypad, there is a text input that informs whether the user entered the password correctly after clicking the evaluate button.

 ## Emulator View on Dashboard

 ![Emulator View on Dashboard](https://github.com/gabrielcor/node-redescape-EscapeRoomSupplier/blob/develop_Rodrigo/Documentation/screenshots/Keypad0.png)

 ### How to Solve The Puzzle